-We have our finger on the pulse of what a post Brexit Britain could look like.
-One of the core functions our members provide is customs services, and as we leave the EU there could be a need for more customs clearance activity for goods coming in from Europe.
+Since we have left the EU, there is an increased need for more customs clearance activity for goods coming in to and from Europe.
 This means new opportunities and the potential for new staff that need training to lead the way in customs procedures.

 Logistics has no barriers and all our members trade internationally.
 You can be liaising with overseas offices, learning about different working cultures or even getting the chance to travel abroad on business.
 Some larger companies also offer their own exchange programmes.